eerrecart/VideoPicker/README.md

 =======

 1. Install the package.
-2. Create a new Data Type (Developer -> Data Types), select "umbraco usercontrol wrapper" as property editor; save the data type.
+2. Create a new Data Type (Developer -> Data Types), select "umbraco usercontrol wrapper" as property editor.
+Save the data type.
-3. On settings section of the data type created, select the user control: "~/usercontrols/Umbraco.VideoPicker/VideoPickerDatatype.ascx", save the data type.
+3. On the settings section of the data type created in the previus step select as user control: "~/usercontrols/Umbraco.VideoPicker/VideoPickerDatatype.ascx".
+Save the data type.
-4. On the doc type of your preference add a new property using the Type created on the step 3.
-(If you wish to install the example package, the macro uses a property called video.)
+4. On the doc type of your choice add a new property using the Type created on step 3.
+(If you wish to install the example package, the macro uses a property called _video_.)
 5. Now the documents based on the doc type choosen on step 4, will have the video picker component.

 Umbraco Package Example Installer